 How Smoking Leads to Lung Cancer

 Smoking damages the lungs over time by exposing them to harmful chemicals like tar, nicotine, and carbon monoxide.
 These substances irritate the lung tissue, causing genetic mutations in cells that can eventually turn cancerous.
-The longer someone smokes, the higher their risk of developing lung cancer.
+The longer someone smokes, the higher their Causes of Lung Cancer in Non Smoker.

 But for nonsmokers, the chances of getting lung cancer without smoking may come from other sources.
 Even though they avoid cigarette smoke, nonsmokers can still be exposed to carcinogens in their environment.

-Lung cancer in nonsmokers is distinct in its causes and characteristics compared to lung cancer in smokers.
+Causes of Lung Cancer in Non Smoker is distinct in its causes and characteristics compared to lung cancer in smokers.
 In nonsmokers, cancer is often caused by factors unrelated to smoking, such as environmental exposures or genetic predispositions.
 Nonsmokers’ lung cancer may also develop differently, growing more slowly or arising in different areas of the lungs compared to smokers’ cancers.

 Because nonsmokers may not consider themselves at risk, they are less likely to be screened for lung cancer, and the early symptoms of lung cancer in non smokers may go unnoticed.
 This delay in diagnosis can lead to the disease being detected at a more advanced stage, which complicates treatment.